python-amz/amazon-sp-api-clients/README.md

 * ready to use;
 * provide code to generate clients, in case that amazon update models;
 * type hint;
-* orders api, feed api, report api, and all other apis.
+* orders api, feed api, report api, and all other apis;
+* automatically manage tokens.

 ## Note